If you’re concerned about the care your pet is receiving, you are definitely going to want to read this article on how to find a great vet.

-When I first moved to England I didn’t know a soul and only had cats, so it’s not like I was out dog walking and was meeting people as a source of info.
+When I first moved to England I didn’t know a soul and only had cats, so it’s not like I was out dog walking and meeting people as a source of info.
 One day I went to a chain pet supply store to buy food and found a veterinary office there.
 I had a pre-conceived negative opinion from the start, for no reason other than I couldn’t believe a reputable vet would operate out of a store.

 Nevertheless I approached the women at the front desk and started asking them about the practice.
 They were so lovely and helpful I left with a positive feeling.
 I spoke to them a couple of more times over the course of a few weeks, and each time they were as friendly and helpful as the time before.

-When I was finally ready to give one of the vets a try, each one recommended Mackie.
+When I was finally ready to give one of the vets a try, each one recommended the same vet.
 We stayed with him for years until we finally moved away.
 When we returned he had moved back to his home country, but still came back twice a year for a few weeks to practice.
 Yes we did see him whenever he was back.
 I’d never known such outward compassion before, and he went far beyond what you would hope to expect.